This Stuffed Pumpkin with mushroom rice and cranberries makes a stunning vegan centrepiece for a celebratory meal.

 - Spices – ground allspice, nutmeg and a cinnamon stick

-- Fresh herbs – I used dill and parsley.
+- Fresh herbs – I used dill and parsley, but feel free to experiment with your favourite herbs.

 - Pomegranate seeds for garnish – optional, but looks really pretty and perfect for this time of year when pomegranates are everywhere.